willcbradley/dl/README.md

-Fake smoking/cancer risk data.
+Made up datapoints.
 First attempt at training a linear regression model with gradient descent.